Anabolic Steroid Rehab Colorado & Addiction Treatment

-If you are worried that you or a loved one is suffering from anabolic steroid abuse, the first step is to determine the signs of drug abuse.
-Some of the common signs that indicate anabolic steroid addiction include:
+If you are worried that you or a loved one is suffering from anabolic steroid abuse, one of the first steps is to determine the signs of drug abuse.
+Some common signs of anabolic steroid addiction include:

-- Anxiety and restlessness – people who abuse anabolic steroids may also show signs of extreme worry, irritability, and inability to relax.
-This is due to the effects of the drugs wearing off, which may present as long-term psychological problems when not treated properly.
+- Anxiety and restlessness – People who abuse anabolic steroids may show signs of extreme worry and irritability and may be unable to relax.
+The signs may occur when the drugs wear off but may become long-term psychological problems if people do not seek treatment.

-- Steroid cravings – you may notice that a person who abuses anabolic steroids would have several packages, bottles, or packs of the drug stashed in their medicine cabinets.
-In rare occasions, they may express their need to take the drug especially when it is not readily available.
+- Steroid cravings and evidence of drug use – People who abuse anabolic steroids may have packages, bottles, or packs of the drug, as well as needles or other paraphernalia in their homes.
+They may express their need to take the drug, even when it is not readily available.

 Treatment for Steroid Addiction

-Anabolic steroid addiction can be treated like any other type of drug problem.
-The first step is to acknowledge the addiction and seeking professional help.
+Addictions to anabolic steroids may be treated like other types of drug problems.
+The first steps are to acknowledge the addiction and seek professional help.

-Drug detox is a medically-assisted program that aims to remove the remnants of the anabolic steroids in the body.
-It aims to normalize the bodily functions similar to the state before the drug abuse.
-It also targets to minimize the dangerous effects of withdrawal symptoms.
+Drug detox (detoxification) is a medically-assisted program that aims to remove the remnants of anabolic steroids from the body.
+It aims to normalize bodily functions and restore them to the states people experienced before the drug abuse occurred.
+Detox also aims to minimize the dangerous effects of withdrawal symptoms.

-Psychiatrists and other doctors may prescribe medications such as anti-depressants, anti-inflammatory drugs, and other substances that counter the effects of anabolic steroids.
-In some instances, doctors can also prescribe synthetic hormones to help re-balance the testosterone levels in the patient’s body.
+Psychiatrists and other doctors may prescribe medications such as antidepressants, anti-inflammatory drugs, and other substances that counter the effects of anabolic steroids.
+In some instances, doctors may also prescribe synthetic hormones to rebalance testosterone levels.

 Learn about Our Amenities